ppy/osu-wiki/news/2018-09-24-bn-applications-autumn-cycle-2018.md

 date: 2018-09-25 12:00:00 +0000
 ---

-“You always wanted to be a Beatmap Nominator?
-Now is your time to shine!”
+"You always wanted to be a Beatmap Nominator?
+Now is your time to shine!"
 You probably have not read that sentence for a while, though after a small hiatus we are proud to announce the reopening of the BN Applications!
 Keep reading for all the details and how to apply!

 ![](/wiki/shared/news/banners/qat-blog-logo.png)